 "Where a conflict arises between the right of privacy and the right to information, the Courts will seek the balancing principle in the Platonic ideal of the Good.
 For the purposes of this bill of information rights no non-living entity, such as a corporation, or other institution or organization, shall be deemed a person or a citizen."

-So Jason hit the enter button, giving the command that sent the e-mail, and then waited for his assignments to come in, which websites he was to hack.
+So Jason hit the enter button, giving the command that sent the e-mail, and then waited for his assignments to come in, telling him which websites he was to hack.

 It was one of the neat things the shadow warrior meetings did.
 Made you feel like an Indian kind of - in a good way.
 You used your senses, you noticed things, you thought about the movement of people and cars and trucks, what buildings had warm spots, what had little alcoves to hide from the wind in.
 The shadow warriors talked about a new kind of urban man, a new human being, whose jungle was concrete and steel, and who could either submit to this warped form of world, or master it.
 Most important was to work together, to be tribal.